Translate

 All copyrights remain with their owners.

 Thanks to Reggie Stepper for his musical legacy.
-Thanks to the publisher of this sound file and other sound files of this song on YouTube.
-Thanks also to the commenters in those YouTube sound files who shared lines from that song and memories of that song.
+Thanks to the publisher of this sound file.
+Thanks also to all those who are quoted in this post.

 I woke up this morning with this song in my head.
 I thought the title was "Original King And Queen", but thanks to Google Search, I found this song's actual title.